OpenTechSchool/learners-meetup-berlin/README.md

 Hi there!

-This is the place to submit talk proposals for the [Open Tech School Beginners Meetup](http://www.meetup.com/ots-beginners-meetup)
+This is the place to submit talk proposals for the Open Tech School Learners Meetup Berlin

 You can suggest a topic you want to talk about, or a topic you want to hear about.